mlcolab/Pathfinder.jl/docs/src/examples/quickstart.md

 gif(anim; fps=5)
 ```

-## A banana shaped distribution
+## A banana-shaped distribution

-Now we will run Pathfinder on the following banana shaped distribution:
+Now we will run Pathfinder on the following banana-shaped distribution:

 ```math
 \pi(x_1, x_2) = e^{-x_1^2 / 4} e^{-(x_2 - 2(x_1^2 - 5))^2 / 2}